MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

   <ol type="a">
   <li>Determine which of the columns in your .csv file correspond to the second column in the table (Workplace Analytics name).</li>
-  <li>Under Source column (the first column in the table), click the down arrow.
+  <li>Under Source column (the first column in the table), select the down arrow.
 This displays a list of the column names that were found in the .csv file.
 From the list, select the correct column name for this data.</li>
   <li>Fill in appropriate values for the other columns in the table: Workplace Analytics name, Data type, and so on.
 (For more information, see <a href="https://docs.microsoft.com/en-us/workplace-analytics/setup/upload-organizational-data#columns-in-the-system-fields-and-custom-fields-tables">Columns in the System fields and Custom fields tables</a>.)
 Repeat these mapping steps for the rest of the required fields and for the optional fields that you choose to map.</li>
   </ol>